dd-pardal/gamma-archiver/README.md

 - `--stats (yes | no | auto)`: Enables/disables showing sync statistics.
   - `yes`: Always output statistics to standard output
   - `no`: Never output statistics to standard output
-  - `auto`: Output statistics to standard output if it is connected to a terminal/console.
+  - `auto`: Output statistics to standard output if it is connected to a terminal/console
 - `--guild <guild id>`: Restricts archiving to specific servers.
 You can specify this option more than once to archive more than one servers.
 If this option is missing, all available servers will be archived.
 Currently, this option only prevents the program from actively requesting information about other guilds (syncing).
 Information passively sent by Discord via the gateway (realtime archiving) is still stored.
 - `--no-sync`: Prevents requesting past messages, archived threads and guild members.
+- `--no-reactions`: Prevents archiving who reacted to messages.
+Reaction counts won’t be archived.

 Example: